0xWOLAND/tcubed-frontend/README.md

 # T-Cubed-Frontend
 The frontend for a minimax website using ReactJS and NodeJS.
-This is the UI/UX for Jack Davidson's algorithm in C (https://github.com/jack-davidson/supertactoe)
+This is the UI/UX for Jack Davidson's algorithm (https://github.com/jack-davidson/tcubed-api)

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+## Tech Stack
+- ReactJS Frontend
+    - Languages:
+        - JavaScript (Technically JSX)
+        - HTML/CSS
+- FastAPI Backend
+    - Language:
+        - Python
+- Algorithm
+    - Minimax (Credit to GeeksForGeeks)

 ## Available Scripts